jimbobbennett/smart-garden-ornaments/architecture-guides/device-code-walkthrough.md

 ![The radio received block](../images/microbit-code-device-on-radio-received.png)

-The `on radio received` block is run by the micro:bit every time it receives a message over the radio from a device on the same group Id.
+The `on radio received` block is run by the micro:bit every time it receives a message over the radio from a device on the same radio group.
 This block then needs to forward the message on over the mesh, but needs to ensure that the mesh isn't flooded by the same message bouncing back and forth.

 Imagine the scenario of two micro:bits - 1 and 2.
 1 sends a message with temperature data, 2 receives it and re-sends it, where it is picked up again by 1 and re-sent, received again by 2 and re-sent, and so on forever.
 This situation needs to be avoided, so this function needs to only send on messages once, not repeatedly.